-Figure 4-11 shows the initial screen when $\mu$ C/Probe is first started.
+Figure 4-11 shows the initial screen when μC/Probe is first started.

-Figure 4-11 μC/Probe Startup Screen
+Figure 4-11 μC/Probe startup screen

-Click on the "Main Menu" icon to open up the main menu, as shown in Figure 4-12.
-First, click on "uCOS-III-Ex1-Probe.wsp" in the list of previous projects to load the workspace created for this example.
-In case the workspace is not displayed in the previous projects list, the workspace needs to be located by clicking on the "Open" icon and navigating the file browser to the following directory:
+Click on the "Main Menu" icon to open up the main menu as shown in Figure 4-12.
+First, click on "uCOS-III-Ex1-Probe.wsp" in the list of previous projects to load the workspace we created for this example.
+Note that you might have to locate the "workspace" by clicking on the "Open" icon and navigate the file browser to the following directory:

-Figure 4-12 μC/Probe's Main Menu
+Figure 4-12 μC/Probe's main menu

-The μC/Probe workspace created to demonstrate this first example is shown in Figure 4-13.
+μ C/Probe will then open the workspace we created to demonstrate this first example. μ C/Probe should look as shown in Figure 4-13.